Generalizing Lusztig's total positivity: Θ -positive structures

 Let us prove~(\ref{item:1:prop:cone-reductive}).
-By Schur's lemma, the algebra $\End_L(V)$ of $L$-equivariant endomorphisms of~$V$ is a skew field and is hence isomorphic to~$\R$, $\CC$ or~$\HH$; in other words, $V$~is a vector space over a potentially bigger field and the endomorphisms~$\pi(g)$, for $g\in L$, are linear with respect to this field.
+By Schur's lemma, the algebra $\End_L(V)$ of $L$-equivariant endomorphisms of~$V$ is a skew field; in other words, $V$~is a vector space over a potentially bigger field and the endomorphisms~$\pi(g)$, for $g\in L$, are linear with respect to this field.
 Since there is a $\pi(L)$-invariant acute convex cone, the representation~$\pi$ is proximal \cite[Proposition~1.2]{Benoist_autcon} in the sense that there is an element~$g$ in~$L$ such that $\pi(g)$ has a unique eigenvalue of highest modulus: this eigenvalue is real and the corresponding eigenspace is of real dimension~$1$.
-As this eigenspace is invariant by $\End_L(V)$ we deduce that $\End_L(V)=\R$.
-Furthermore, the image $\pi(Z^\circ)$ is included in $\End_L(V)$ and this means that elements~$\pi(g)$, for $g\in Z^\circ$, are homotheties of~$V$.
+As this eigenspace is a vector space under the skew field $\End_L(V)$, we deduce that $\End_L(V)=\R$.
+Furthermore, the image $\pi(Z^\circ)$ is contained in $\End_L(V)$ and this means that elements~$\pi(g)$, for $g\in Z^\circ$, are homotheties of~$V$.
 We deduce from this and the fact that $L$ is the almost product of~$Z^\circ$ and~$S$, that a subspace of~$V$ is $\pi(L)$-invariant if and only if it is $\pi(S)$-invariant.
 Since $\pi$ is by hypothesis an irreducible representation of~$L$, the restriction $\pi|_S$ is thus an irreducible representation of~$S$.

 We now address~\eqref{item:2:prop:cone-reductive}.
 We need to show that $c$ is invariant under the action of~$\pi(Z^\circ)$.
-Similarly as above, we can prove that the elements~$\pi(z)$, for $z\in Z^\circ$, are homotheties of positive dilation so that $\pi(z)c=c$ for any $z\in Z^\circ$ since $c$~is a cone.
+Similarly to above, the elements~$\pi(z)$, for $z\in Z^\circ$, are homotheties of positive dilation so that $\pi(z)c=c$ for any $z\in Z^\circ$ since $c$~is a cone.
 This implies that $c$~is $\pi(L)$-invariant. \end{proof}